Understanding Placebo Effects in Epilepsy Treatment Trials

 Sometimes yes, with device-specific rules.
 Always check the exact device guidelines first.

-This study looked at how effective vagus nerve stimulation (VNS) is for children with drug-resistant epilepsy (DRE), which means their seizures do not respond well to medications.
+This study looked at how effective vagus nerve stimulation (VNS) is for treating drug-resistant epilepsy (DRE) in children.